FeevaDVA/CMSC312OSsimulator/README.md

  The three section of list is split into ready list, waiting, and all the processes.

 # Documentation

 Class: Scheduler

     Constructor: public Scheduler(ProcessList l, MainGUI m)
       Desc: This creates the scheduler object which extends a thread so it acts as a runnable thread
+    Method: public void setExit(boolean e)
+      Desc: This will set the boolean exit to the given boolean e
+    Method: public void run()
+      Desc: This is the main loop of the class this will while exit is not true run a scheduler algorithm on the list of processes from the class processlist the scheduler algo that it is running as of now is round robin it will try to run at 20 CPU cycles per 2 milliseconds it will call the updateProcess method and pass the current process along to it
+    Method: public void updateProcesses(ProcessList.Process p, int i)
+      Desc: the method will update the current process depending on the state that it is in and it will assign the process to a thread if it is ready to be ran
+    Method: public void assignThread(ProcessList.Process p)
+      Desc: this method will assign the given process to a thread that is currently not running
+    Method: public void setSemaphore(int i)
+      Desc: sets the semaphore to i
+    Method: public void setRunningProc(int i)
+      Desc: sets the runningProc to i
+    Method: public int getSemaphore()
+      Desc: returns the semaphore
+    Method: public int getRunningProc()
+      Desc: returns the runningProc
+    Method: public ProcessList getPCB()
+      Desc: returns the ProcessList list
+Class: Scheduler2

+    Constructor: public Scheduler(ProcessList l, MainGUI m)
+      Desc: This creates the scheduler object which extends a thread so it acts as a runnable thread